 Bring food and blankets for a picnic

 There are certain enclosures that allow homemade picnics, such as, the Windsor and Heath enclosure.
-If you are looking for a ready-made picnic, the Village and Queen Anne enclosures provide this service and bookings are made via the Royal Ascot website.
+If you are looking for a ready-made picnic, the Village and Queen Anne enclosures provide this service, and bookings are made via the Royal Ascot website.

 How to get an invite

 There is planning involved to get invited to the Royal Ascot.
 To enter the Royal Enclosure, you need to be sponsored by two members that have attended the event for at least four years.
-Anyone can purchase tickets to the Queen Anne Enclosure with prices starting at £75, the Windsor Enclosure starting at £37, and new Village Enclosure at £67.
+Anyone can purchase tickets to the Queen Anne Enclosure with prices starting at £75, the Windsor Enclosure starting at £37, and the new Village Enclosure at £67.
 At the new Village Enclosure, there are pop up bars, live music, and food stalls.

 Don’t depend on one of the racehorses to get you to the event as well.
 Do as the social elites do and get picked up by a top-class Mercedes, Bentley, or BMW.
-Belgravia Chauffeurs offer chauffeur service to Royal Ascot including a single journey, a return journey, hourly booking or a full day booking.
+Belgravia Chauffeurs offer chauffeur service to Royal Ascot including a single journey, a return journey, an hourly booking, or a full day booking.

-If you are looking for other forms of transportation, the train or car are your best bet.
+If you are looking for other forms of transportation, the train or car is your best bet.
 The train is the least expensive and best option, especially for those who plan on drinking.
 Although the stations may be busy, you will arrive on time if you get there early.
 If you are driving, get prepared for traffic and high parking fees.

 Where to stay nearby